 Our curriculum fosters a love of learning through engaging content and empowers students through an inquiry-based approach to skill acquisition.
 Students work individually, in small groups, and as a classroom community asking questions, testing hypotheses, and solving problems.
 Engaging with text in all areas of their learning from Torah to poetry, Lower School students acquire analytical skills that continue to develop through their years at Heschel and serve them well as they grow and mature.

 The resources at Heschel are vast with teachers, learning specialists, content area specialists, administrators, and an education leadership team all working closely together to support each individual child while also fostering appreciation for the community of learners.
 School-wide partnerships also enhance opportunities for our students.

 The home-school connection continues to be relevant in the lower school years.
 Parent communication and observations are important factors as we work to develop partnerships in support of our children’s learning, growth, and development.

 The Heschel Lower School incorporates Responsive Classroom methodology as an approach for structuring interactions and expectations.
-Our four core values of safety, responsibility, respect, and community frame our expectations.
+Our five core values of safety, respect, responsibility, community, and perseverance, frame our expectations.